 We may seek to expand our intellectual property estate by filing patent applications directed to dosage forms, methods of treatment, diagnostics, and additional compounds and their derivatives.
-Specifically, we have sought and will continue to seek patent protection in the United States and internationally for novel compositions of matter covering the compounds of our product candidates other than APR-246, the chemistries and processes for manufacturing these compounds, and the use of these compounds in a variety of therapies.
+Specifically, we have sought and will continue to seek patent protection in the United States and internationally for novel compositions of matter covering the compounds of our product candidates other than APR-246 and a crystal form of APR-246, the chemistries and processes for manufacturing these compounds, and the use of these compounds in a variety of therapies.
 The chemical structure of APR-246 is in the public domain.
-Accordingly, we do not own or license any composition of matter patents claiming the compound of APR-246 and will not in the future own or license any composition of matter patents claiming the chemical structure of APR-246 as described in the public domain.
+Accordingly, we do not own or license any composition of matter patents claiming the chemical structure of APR-246 as described in the public domain.